All Countries in the World

 Indiana can be divided into three main geographical regions:

-- In the northern third is the Great Lakes Plain, with rolling to flat farmland, dotted with small cities and towns.
+I. In the northern third is the Great Lakes Plains, with rolling to flat farmland, dotted with small cities and towns.
 Much of Northern Indiana is considered part of Amish Country.